 If a spinal tumor presses on the spinal cord or nerve roots, it may cause:

 - Back pain that gets worse with time, is not related to activity and is worse when you lie down

-- Weakness that gets worse with time
+- Muscle weakness or numbness in the arms or legs that gets worse with time

 - Loss of feeling in certain areas of the body